 Find Money for College

-The well-prepared high school student will already know that there is a wealth of options to consider when you’re looking to find money for college.
-They’ll also know that paying for college isn’t an easy feat, and usually accomplished by exploring all of the resources available – scholarships, grants, tax credits, and student loans.
-The best strategies are to apply early for the best and most generous financial aid from a college, as often awards are given on a first come, first-served basis, and to apply often, as the more scholarships you strive for the more of a chance you’ll have to pay for school with the least amount of borrowing.
+Well-prepared high school students know that there are many scholarship options available to fund a college education.
+Paying for college is not an easy feat, and is accomplished by exploring all of the resources available, such as scholarships, grants, tax credits, and student loans.
+The best strategies are to apply early for the best financial aid from a college, as many awards are given on a first come, first-served basis.
+Also apply often, as your chances of earning scholarships increases and you will not have to borrow/pay as much money.

 Avoiding Student Loans

-Starting anytime in high school (preferably by the time you start the college application process), you can fill out a profile in just a few minutes and receive a customized list of scholarship opportunities based on the information you’ve provided.
-From there, you’ll have access to detailed scholarship information for each competition, as well as the resources (contact info, request forms, etc.) you need to find out anything else you want to know about each scholarship listed.
-Incoming college freshmen should try to limit borrowing money as much as possible, and set the pace for trying to find money for college in the form of scholarships and grants as upperclassmen as well.
-While student loans are often necessary at some point in your college career, especially if you’re attending a private four-year university with high tuition costs, they should also be the last resort.
+Starting anytime in high school, preferably by the time you start the college application process, you can fill out a profile in a few minutes and receive a customized list of scholarship opportunities based on the information you’ve provided.
+From there, you’ll have access to detailed scholarship information for each competition, as well as the resources (contact info, request forms, etc.) necessary for the scholarship.
+Incoming college freshmen should limit borrowing as much as possible, and try to find funding in the form of scholarships and grants.
+While student loans are often necessary, especially if you’re attending a private four-year university with high tuition costs, they should be a last resort.

 Keep Your Options Open

-So you’ve received the last of your scholarship awards and grant funding, and your parents’ savings account has been significantly depleted.
-You’ve taken out what you think is the minimum in student loans, but are worried now that you’ll have a tough time making ends meet.
-Caution and sacrifice go a long way in cutting down and keeping down that student loan total.
-Consider working part-time through school so that you’re not running up debt to pay for your cost of living expenses.
-Or think about attending a community college where you’d not only face tuition fees at less than half the levels of most major universities, but have the option of living at home if you live close enough to the school.
-Even taking your general education requirements at a community college and then transferring to a four-year college two years later could save you thousands of dollars in the long run.
+If you have receieved the last of your scholarship awards and grant funding, and you are still worried about finances, after taking out student loans, consider working a part-time job so that you’re not running up debt to pay for cost of living expenses.
+Also consider attending a community college where tuition costs are more than half the cost of most major universities.
+Living at home is also a smart option, since room and board costs can add up to several thousands of dollars.
+Even taking your general education requirements at a community college and then transferring to a four-year college could save you thousands of dollars in the long run.

-Review our Financial Aid section for more information about the entire process of funding your college education.
-Below is a few of our must-visit pages that will help you prepare yourself for college using Scholarships.com’s free service:
+Review our Financial Aid section for more information about the process of funding your college education.
+Below are some of our must-visit pages that will help you prepare yourself for college using Scholarships.com’s free service:

-PLUS loans are next after Stafford Loans.
-Get all you can in Stafford Loans and then it's time to hit the folks up so you don't have to take out pricey private loans.
+- Stafford Loans.
+Get all you can in Stafford Loans first before asking your parents for help so you can avoid taking out pricey private loans.